Skip to content

 Ask your tutor or study adviser for more advice if you have any queries about anything in the feedback or want to know more about improving your study skills.

 You might also get useful feedback from other students.
 For example, an online discussion forum for a module activity might help you assess your understanding of a topic.
-Talking to your tutor or other students can give a boost to your morale and really help when you feel stuck.
+Talking to your tutor or other students can give a boost to your morale and help when you feel stuck.
 Knowing how to stay motivated is an important skill that is worth developing as early as possible in your study.

-Last updated 4 months ago
+Last updated 2 weeks ago